Ada-Developers-Academy/core-unit-2/intro-to-web-development/intro-to-clients-servers-http.md

 ### The Cycle Repeats as Necessary

-This cycle of communication repeats as necessary!
+This request-response cycle of communication repeats as necessary!
 A client can make one, two, dozen, or hundreds of requests to a server.
 They will always get back the same number of responses.

 The client-server model allows client machines to take the lead and request for data or changes exactly when they want it.